SpinoniRaffaele/tech-notes/azure fundamentals/01 Cloud Concepts.md

 	- **Cost predictability**: ability to predict the cost of cloud expenditure.
 You can track the resources in real time, monitor them, apply analytics to find patterns that ensure better deployments
 - **Security and governance**: both aspects are well supported by cloud services which ensure governance of the data and compliance to government requirements
 - **Manageability**:
-	- **Management of the cloud**: you can easily scale resources, deploy and remove them, monitor health and replace failing resources, receive automatic alerts based on confiugured metrics.
+	- **Management of the cloud**: you can easily scale resources, deploy and remove them, monitor health and replace failing resources, receive automatic alerts based on configured metrics.
 	- **Management in the cloud**: you can manage the cloud through the web portal, using CLI using API, using PowerShell.